adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 08-10-2020 by Anne - format
+Template last updated on 08-18-2020 by Anne - events tweak

 View this email in your browser.